aldebaran/libqi/doc/source/guide/cxx-service.rst

 depending on your OS) into binary distributions.
 Note that this file includes the interface header *cat.hpp*.

-Client code will then need to link with that library, otherwise creation of an *qi::Object<Cat>* will fail at runtime.
+Client code will then need to link with that library, otherwise creation of a *qi::Object<Cat>* will fail at runtime.

   .. warning::

     Under some linux distributions (including Ubuntu)
-    the compiler is patched to pass the *-as-needed* option by default to the linker.
+    the compiler is patched to pass the *--as-needed* option by default to the linker.
-    You need to pass *-Wl,-no-as-needed* when linking with the client support library.
+    You need to pass *-Wl,--no-as-needed* when linking with the client support library.
     If you are using CMake here is the way to do so::

       if(NOT WIN32)
         set_target_properties(my_target_name PROPERTIES
-          LINK_FLAGS "-Wl,-no-as-needed")
+          LINK_FLAGS "-Wl,--no-as-needed")
       endif()

 Write your implementation